|

 adequate and reliable paint supply is essential to maximizing

 throughput.
-A paint shop may boast of a conveyor with the
+A paint shop may utilize a conveyor with the

-most accurate speed control; it may boast of extremely repeatable
+most accurate speed control; it may have installed extremely

 performance of the conveyor and robot applicators, dearly bought,